prix0007/prix0007/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 Worked on something cool at Cypehrock and Topleap :wink:;
+- 👨🏽‍💻 Worked on something cool at Uniris / ARCHEthic and Near :wink:;
-- 🌱 I’m currently learning Blockchain Ecosystem and Smart Contracts;
+- 🌱 I’m currently building and learning on Blockchain's;
 - 💬 Ask me about anything, I am happy to help;
+- 🦀 Trying Hard to become rustacean
 - 📫 How to reach me: [@AnuragiPrince](https://twitter.com/anuragiprince);
 - 📝[Resume](https://prix.vercel.app)